-The TAS3002 device implements a TI proprietary soft volume update.
+The TAS3004 device implements a TI proprietary soft volume update.
 This feature allows a smooth and pleasant-sounding change from one volume level to another over the entire range of volume control (18 dB to mute).

-The volume is adjustable by downloading a gain coefficient through the I^2C interface in 4.16 format-4 bits for the integer and 16 bits for the fractional part.
-NO TAG lists the 4.16 coefficients converted into dB for the range of -70 dB to 18 dB with 0.5-dB step resolution.
+The volume is adjustable by downloading a 4.16 gain coefficient through the I^2C interface.
+Table A-5 lists the 4.16 coefficients converted into dB for the range of -70 dB to 18 dB with 0.5-dB step resolution.